Ahnaf-nub/Zero_G_Explorer/README.md

 We hope **ZeroG-Explorer** brings both fun and learning to astronauts while helping them stay connected in the vastness of space! 🌍🚀

 ---

-This README now reflects the current setup of your project, including the technologies used and the updated gameplay mechanics.
-Let me know if anything else needs tweaking!